Highlights

 This sea-to-fjord route follows the same path as the people of Norway once did before the country developed its road network.
 The itinerary is also flexible, so you can make stops at sites and landmarks as requested.
 This allows you the freedom to get up close with some of the area's famous waterfalls, like the Seven Sisters and the Suitor.

 After the boat docks in the quaint village of Geiranger, take some time to explore.
 Recommended activities include enjoying lunch at one of the town's cafés, taking an e-bike ride along nature trails, and visiting the Norwegian Fjord Center to view its fascinating historical exhibits.
-Then, in the afternoon, you'll start your return journey back to Ålesund.
+Then, in the afternoon, you'll start your return journey to Ålesund.

 Day 12: Day Trip to Runde Island

 However, Runde is most famous for the more than 500,000 birds that migrate here from April to mid-August.
-But this is an excellent birding destination year-round, as more than 230 species have been spotted on the island.
+But this is an excellent bird-watching destination year-round, as more than 230 species have been spotted on the island.
 These include Atlantic puffins, skuas, razorbills, and even white-tailed eagles.
 Upon arrival, you'll be able to hike around and spot some of these incredible specimens.
 After a few hours of enjoying Runde's nature and scenery, you'll return to Ålesund.

 Day 13: Depart Ålesund